Last Updated on 8 January, 2021 by Veronica

 Southern Portugal, Alentejo and Algarve

 These last five days in Portugal are quieter.
-Although you will visit and get to know beautiful places, you will also be able to do more relaxed tourism, enjoy the sun and the beaches, do water activities such as snorkeling or kayaking, among others.
+Although you will visit and get to know beautiful places, you will also be able to do more relaxed tourism, enjoy the sun and the beaches, and do water activities such as snorkeling or kayaking, among others.

 Beaches between Lisbon and Sagres